winansks/Systems-Thinking-in-a-Bioeconomy/Chapter 1.md

 WATCH: Why Systems Thinking is the Future of Problem Solving (2:20 minutes): https://youtu.be/lhwxGjQOjYM?feature=shared

-## Why it matters
+## Quize question: Why does it matters?

-- Helps solve root causes
+1. Helps solve root causes
-- Reveals feedback loops
+2. Reveals feedback loops
-- Improves long-term outcomes or goals
+3. Improves long-term outcomes or goals
+4. All of the Above

 **Historical Context**
 ### **Key Points:**